mayur11235/volt_service/README.md

 - Set up the necessary callback and authorization endpoints in your GitHub application settings.

-### 3. Use ngrok for Local Development
+### 3. Use ngrok during local development

-To provide universal access to your localhost, use a ngrok account:
+To expose service to internet, use a ngrok account:

 ```bash
 ngrok http --url=roughy-sure-xxxxxxxxx.ngrok-free.app 8000